Kyu Shiba Rikyu Gardens – a photographer’s guide

 • On my last visit (March 23, 2023), there was some construction work at Kyu Shiba.
 There were barriers, concrete, etc. I had to work around those things.

-Other photo spots near Kyu Shiba Rikyu Gardens
+Photo spots near Kyu Shiba Rikyu Gardens

-Kyu Shiba Rikyu Gardens details
+Where is Kyu Shiba Rikyu Gardens?

 Kyu Shiba Rikyu is fantastic for photography!
 Unfortunately, it’s lost a few points recently.
 That is due to the view of Tokyo Tower being lost.
 If it were still possible to get pictures of it, it would rank higher.
 That is a real pity.
 Anyway, it is what it is.